Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### EVAL( string$ )

-Will evaluate 'string$' as if it is a BASIC expression and return the result.
+Will evaluate ´string$´ as if it is a BASIC expression and return the result.

-'string$' can be a constant, a variable or a string expression.
+´string$´ can be a constant, a variable or a string expression.
 The expression can use any operators, functions, variables, subroutines, etc that are known at the time of execution.
 The returned value will be an integer, float or string depending on the result of the evaluation.